CMU's Snakebot honored for search and rescue work after Mexico City earthquake

 “Making robots work is hard,” Choset said.
 “Making them relevant to rescue workers may be harder.”

-Choset brought Snakebot to the “The Tonight Show with Jimmy Fallon” last year for segment on the show about robots.
+Choset brought Snakebot to the “The Tonight Show with Jimmy Fallon” last year for a segment on the show about robots.
 The robot made quite the impression as it climbed Fallon's leg .

 Aaron Aupperlee is a Tribune-Review staff writer.
 Reach him at aaupperlee@tribweb.com, 412-336-8448 or via Twitter @tinynotebook.